 Yes, I am really happy with the path that my career has taken.
 I can't complain because I have been offered a wide range of great roles that are very different from each other and are all very intense.
 I think it's true that one builds her own path based on her yes's and no's, with what you accept and what you refuse.
 I chose a road based on my own tastes and sensitivity.
 I continue to choose roles that actually reflect who I am, what I like and my sense of what cinema should be.

-Her most recent release, Marina is set in the fifties, in post war Europe.
+Finocchiaro's most recent release, "Marina," is set in 1950s Europe.
 It's the story of following a dream by following one's heart, against all odds.
-Inspired by the true story of Italian/Belgian musician Rocco Granata who had a worldwide hit with his song "Marina" which sold over a hundred million copies over the world, the film tells the story of a young Italian man's struggle to survive in a tough Belgian mining village.
+Inspired by the true story of Italian/Belgian musician Rocco Granata who had a worldwide hit with his song "Marina" which sold over a hundred million copies over the world, the film follows a young Italian man's struggle to survive in a tough Belgian mining village.
 It's the account of a 10-year fight against poverty, social prejudice, cultural bias and an authoritarian but well-meaning father.
 But most of all, it's the romantic, compelling and warm story of a young man fulfilling his wildest dreams.
 The film costars Matteo Simoni and Luigi Lo Casco, and has been featured at film festivals throughout the world.
+Watch the trailer...